vector-of-bool/vector-of-bool.github.io/_drafts/try-catch-continue.md

 # The Biggest Downside

-For as long as C++ has existed, we've been able to know *without a doubt* that the lifetime of an objects ends at the closing `}` brace for the block in which the object is declared.
+For as long as C++ has existed, we've been able to know *without a doubt* that the lifetime of an object ends at the closing `}` brace for the block in which the object is declared.
 With `try/catch/continue`, we'd be giving up on that guarantee when we see a `} catch`.
 One will have to look for a `continue [try] {` to check.